kaushalshetty/unbabel/README.md

 To unscramble the input text file

 ### Noise in the data
-Random order of sequences of input words
+Random order of sequences of input words (Mostly reversed)

 ## Approaches